cloud-spotter/JavaScript_Thermostat_exercise_wk9/ThermostatClassDesignRecipe.md

 You'll build, test-driving your code, a simple program to manage a thermostat.
 Here is the specification for the initial MVP of the program:

-The Thermostat starts with an initial temperature of 20 degrees You can increase the temperature with an up method
+The Thermostat starts with an initial temperature of 20 degrees.<br>
+You can increase the temperature with an up method.<br>
-You can decrease the temperature with a down method The minimum possible temperature is 10 degrees
+You can decrease the temperature with a down method.<br>
+The minimum possible temperature is 10 degrees.<br>
-The Power saving mode is on by default but it can also be turned off If power saving mode is on, the maximum temperature is 25 degrees If power saving mode is off, the maximum temperature is 32 degrees You can reset the temperature to 20 with a reset method You can ask about the thermostat's current energy usage: < 18 is low-usage, <= 25 is medium-usage, anything else is high-usage.
+The Power saving mode is on by default but it can also be turned off.<br>
+If power saving mode is on, the maximum temperature is 25 degrees.<br>
+If power saving mode is off, the maximum temperature is 32 degrees.<br>
+You can reset the temperature to 20 with a reset method.<br>
+You can ask about the thermostat's current energy usage: < 18 is low-usage, <= 25 is medium-usage, anything else is high-usage.

 ## 2. Design the Class Interface